apcl-research/funcom-useloss/README.md

 ## Step 0 Dataset
 - We use three datasets for our experiments.
-  - funcom-java: Le Clair et al. [Arxiv](https://arxiv.org/abs/1904.02660)
+  - funcom-java: Le Clair et al. [[Arxiv](https://arxiv.org/abs/1904.02660)]
-  - funcom-java-long: Bansal et al. [Data](https://github.com/aakashba/humanattn).
-Please download q90 data and extract it to /nfs/projects/funcom/data/javastmt/q90 or change the --data argument in train.py.
+  - funcom-java-long: Bansal et al. [[Data](https://github.com/aakashba/humanattn)].
+Please download q90 data and extract it to /nfs/projects/funcom/data/javastmt/q90 or the same directory as your --data argument in train.py.
-  - funcom-python: We provide this dataset in our [Hugginface Profile](https://huggingface.co/datasets/apcl/funcom_python/tree/main)
+  - funcom-python: We provide this dataset in our [Hugginface Profile](https://huggingface.co/datasets/apcl/funcom_python/tree/main).
+Please downlaod all files and put it to the same directory as your --data argument in train.py.

 ## Step 1 Training
 - To train the use-seq model with the data and gpu options, run the following command.
 Note that transformer-base means the transformer model.